dzilbermanvmw/falco-aws-firelens-integration/README.md

 # Multi-cluster security with Falco and FluentBit on Amazon EKS & ECS

-This repository hold all source code needed for the blogpost about `Multi-cluster security with Falco and FluentBit on Amazon EKS & ECS`
+This repository hold all source code needed for the blogpost about [`Multi-cluster security with Falco and FluentBit on Amazon EKS & ECS`] (https://sysdig.com/blog/multi-cluster-security-firelens/)

-There are one directory per step or piece of infrastructure to automate:
+There are one directory per step or infrastructure fondation to automate:

 * `ecs`: Deploy Falco and FluentBit on ECS
 * `eks`: Deploy Falco and FluentBit on EKS